Skip to main content

 The UK bristles with little destinations not known as visitor hotspots but perfect for walking weekends, such as moorland walks in Matlock and Blaenau Ffestiniog or beach-comber walks in Falmouth and Exmouth.

-Turn every day into a bit of adventure, discover the delights of local produce markets (what self-catering holidays were designed for), or visit art galleries such as The Tate in St. Ives.
+Turn every day into an adventure, discover local produce markets's delights (what self-catering holidays were designed for), or visit art galleries such as The Tate in St. Ives.
 Make it a culinary weekend and discover superb delicatessens and restaurants from Llandudno to Whitby.

 The My Favourite Holiday Cottages Railway Terminus List